Corporate governance: Financial reporting and the independent auditor

 The board of directors has primary responsibility for the corporation's internal and external financial reporting functions.
 The chief executive officer and chief financial officer are crucial participants, and boards usually have a high degree of reliance on them for the integrity and supply of accounting information.
 They oversee the internal accounting systems, and are dependent on the corporation's accountants and internal auditors.

 Current accounting rules under International Accounting Standards and U.S. GAAP allow managers some choice in determining the methods of measurement and criteria for recognition of various financial reporting elements.
 The potential exercise of this choice to improve apparent performance increases the information risk for users.
 Financial reporting fraud, including non-disclosure and deliberate falsification of values also contributes to users' information risk.
 To reduce this risk and to enhance the perceived integrity of financial reports, corporation financial reports must be audited by an independent external auditor who issues a report that accompanies the financial statements.

 One area of concern is whether the auditing firm acts as both the independent auditor and management consultant to the firm they are auditing.
 This may result in a conflict of interest which places the integrity of financial reports in doubt due to client pressure to appease management.
 The power of the corporate client to initiate and terminate management consulting services and, more fundamentally, to select and dismiss accounting firms contradicts the concept of an independent auditor.
 Changes enacted in the United States in the form of the Sarbanes–Oxley Act (following numerous corporate scandals, culminating with the Enron scandal) prohibit accounting firms from providing both auditing and management consulting services.
 Similar provisions are in place under clause 49 of Standard Listing Agreement in India.

+Systems perspective

+A basic comprehension of corporate positioning on the market can be found by looking at which market area or areas a corporation acts in, and which stages of the respective value chain for that market area or areas it encompasses.

+A corporation may from time to time decide to alter or change its market positioning – through M&A activity for example – however it may loose some or all of its market efficiency in the process due to commercial operations depending to a large extent on its ability to account for a specific positioning on the market.